Who We Are

 mRNA carries instructions copied from DNA, which cells use to make proteins.
 Proteins perform virtually every biological function in the human body.
 Most diseases occur when too much or too little of a certain protein is produced.

 Our mRNA technology acts as cellular software, directing the body’s cellular machinery to produce nearly any protein of interest.
-By getting inside the cell and getting the body to produce intracellular proteins, we can go after diseases that today aren’t druggable with small molecule drugs or biologics.
+By getting inside the cell and getting the body to produce intracellular proteins, we have the potential to address many diseases that today aren’t druggable with small molecule drugs or biologics.

 Rather than giving the body proteins as medicines, we give the body the genetic code (via mRNA) to produce its own proteins and become the factory for its medicine.